-Join Gene Quinn, patent attorney and founder of IPWatchdog, for a free webinar this Thursday!
+Join Gene Quinn, patent attorney and founder of IPWatchdog, for a free webinar today at 2PM ET.

 The patent process is expensive.
 The last thing you want to do is waste time and money preparing and filing an application when there is knock-out prior art that will prevent a patent from being granted, or at the least make any patent that is obtained extremely narrow.